burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 // int (*f2_ptr)() = f2; // Compile time Error
 ```

 Starting from C++14, there is an extra feature for Lambdas **"init capture"**.

 It allows performing arbitrary declaration of closure data members:

 ```cpp
 auto interpolate =
 [min = toFloat(0), max = toFloat(255)](int value)->float { return (value - min) / (max - min);};
 ```

-Starting from C++14, you may not want to specify types of arguments.
+Next, starting from C++14, you may not want to specify types of arguments.
 It's called **generic lambdas**.

-A **generic lambda** is a lambda expression where at least one placeholder type such as `auto`, `auto&`, or `const auto&`.
+A *generic lambda* is a lambda expression where at least one placeholder type such as `auto`, `auto&`, or `const auto&` was in used.
 That turns the function call operator of the generated class for lambda into a template call operator.

 Example:

 ```cpp
 auto test = [](const auto& x){std::cout << x;};
 ```

-Starting from C++20, the same `auto` syntax can be applied to generic functions.
+Starting from C++20, the same `auto` syntax can also be applied to generic functions.
 Both of those things are just shorthand for template methods.

-Starting from C++20, it's possible to be more explicit about the type and define what is called **lambda templates**.
+Finally, starting from C++20, it's possible to be more explicit about the type and define what is called **lambda templates**.

 Example:

 ```cpp
 auto multiply = []<class T>(T a, T b) {return a*b;};